travelping/ekub/README.md

                  <- maps:get(<<"items">>, PodList)].
 ```

-Watch pods for the changes:
+Watch all the pods in the current namespace for changes:

 ```
 start_watch({Api, Access}) ->